 - I. Reading an unseen passage and answering two sets of questions on it: - a) Ten comprehension questions.
 Critical questions requiring analysis, inference, prediction, evaluation, etc. are to be set.
 Five of the ten questions will be multiple-choice questions.
 In case of non-multiple-choice questions, the length of each answer should not exceed 50 words.
-Marks: 10 x $\frac{1}{2}$ = 5 - b) Writing a discussion either on an aspect related to the ideas expressed in the passage but not explicitly dealt with in it, or on an idea not fully dealt with, allowing scope for discussion.
-Marks: 1 x 5 = 5 - II.
-Ten contextualized questions of the following from Vocabulary Builder: GRE Words: 1.1; Collocations: 2.1; Commonly confused words: 3.1; One-word substitutes: 4.1; Idioms: 5.1; and Phrasal verbs: 6.1 Marks: 10 x 1 = 10 - III. - a) Correction of grammatical errors: ten sentences with grammatical errors of the following types (dealt with in Units 2 and 3 of Innovate with English) will be given: simple present, present continuous, use of have to structure and Indianism Marks: 10 x 1⁄2 = 5 - b) Ten objective-type questions based on one retold classic: The Adventures of Huckleberry Finn.
+Marks: 10 x 1⁄2 = 5 - b) Writing a discussion either on an aspect related to the ideas expressed in the passage but not explicitly dealt with in it, or on an idea not fully dealt with, allowing scope for discussion.
+Marks: 1 x 5 = 5

+- a) Correction of grammatical errors: ten sentences with grammatical errors of the following types (dealt with in Units 2 and 3 of Innovate with English) will be given: simple present, present continuous, use of have to structure and Indianism Marks: 10 x 1⁄2 = 5 - b) Ten objective-type questions based on one retold classic: The Adventures of Huckleberry Finn.
 Marks: 10 x 1⁄2 = 5